Money and Marriage Statistics – 20 Interesting Facts

 (Source: Journal of Sociology)

-There are a few possible explanations for this statistic.
-First, two people are able to pool their resources and build wealth more quickly than one person working alone.
-Second, married couples often have similar financial goals and can work together to achieve them.
+Several explanations exist for this statistic.
+First, two people can pool resources and build wealth faster than individuals working alone.
+Second, married couples typically share similar financial goals and collaborate to achieve them.

 6. Married people accumulate wealth faster than singles – much faster, at a rate of 77%